10 Tips for improving labour management in construction

 3. Prioritize all aspects of health and safety

 While COVID-19 continues to be the prime focus of healthcare systems in North America, it’s more important than ever that you maintain worker safety in all other aspects.
-Implement measures to prevent labourers from working excessive hours, which can lead to underperformance and dangerous mistakes.
+Implement measures to prevent laborers from working excessive hours, which can lead to underperformance and dangerous mistakes.

 The solution is to plan important blocks of work so that they are completed between holidays.
 Ideally, workers returning from a holiday should be starting something new rather than attempting to pick up a task they left unfinished prior to a week of festivities.